Happy Holidays 2023 from Perfectly Provence

 Martine Bertin-Peterson runs small group tours with a culinary focus.
 Her company, Goût et Voyage, brings food and travel together.
-This year Martine curated a delicious holiday menu.
-We hope that you enjoy the flavours of France during the festive season.
+Join Martine on a cultural experience with plenty of gourmet food – Tastes of Provence.

 Laura and her family live in Switzerland but take full advantage of living in Europe to explore.
 The adventures of this multicultural family are captured in Laura’s blog, Let’s Explore, where she provides travel tips and encouragement to see the world with your family.

 Michel and Shirley are exploring the culinary trails in Provence from Sablet.
 Their 3-bedroom home in this charming Vaucluse village is their base when they visit, and it is available for rent the balance of the time.
 These “Our House in Provence” posts are indispensable guides for new restaurants you must try.

 Photographer and passionate traveller Paul Shawcross heads up the European Acquisitions for Bindu Trips, a travel planning website featuring Provence and many other European destinations.

 Mary Jane Deeb is an enthusiastic reader and an author herself.
 Watch for her book reviews.

 We understand that a successful holiday means finding the right mix of activity, sightseeing, and relaxation to suit everyone’s taste.
 Therefore, finding suitable accommodation should be at the top of your planning list.
 These holiday listings include bed and breakfasts (B&Bs), boutique hotels, cottages (gîtes) and self-contained apartments in Southern France and the French Riviera.